section-engineering-education/engineering-education/articles/create-a-simple-rest-api-application-using-typescript-and-nodejs/index.md

 ![Posts response from Postman](/engineering-education/create-a-simple-rest-api-application-using-typescript-and-nodejs/posts-response.png)

 #### 2. Fetch a single post
 Just like fetching all the posts, you can opt only to fetch a single post.
-This time the request URL will be `http://localhost:5000/posts/:id`.
-Where the `:id` is the id on the post you want to get.
+This time the request URL will be `http://localhost:5000/posts/id`.
+Where the `id` is the id on the post you want to get.

 Let's say, fetch the post where id is 1, the requesting URL will be `http://localhost:6060/posts/1`.
 This should return a response of a single post.

 ![Fetch a single post](/engineering-education/create-a-simple-rest-api-application-using-typescript-and-nodejs/single-post.png)

 #### 3. Update a post
 Let's say you wanted to change some values of a single post, such as the title or the post's body.
 In this case, you're sending an update request.
 In the Postman methods dropdown, select `PUT`.
-Enter the requesting URL as  `http://localhost:6060/posts/:id`, where `:id` the id of the post you want to update.
+Enter the requesting URL as  `http://localhost:6060/posts/id`, where `id` the id of the post you want to update.

 Head over to the body tab, select row and
 In the body tab below, click on `raw` and `JSON` on the right dropdown.